Weak Value Advantage in Overcoming Noise: Appendix

-The structure of the Supplemental Material is as follows.
-We first derive the weak value for the different cases of pure or mixed initial and final states.
-Next we derive the relevant values in the strong limit, which we compare to the weak values in the main text.
-This is followed by a derivation of the approximation of a Lindblad Master equation of the combined weak measurement protocol (WMP) and noise by a Kraus noise channel followed by an ideal WMP.
-Finally we present the proofs of the three theorems presented in the main text.
+The Appendix is organized as follows.
+In Appendix \ref{app:wv and wvmp derivation}, we derive the weak value for different cases involving pure and mixed initial and final states.
+In Appendix \ref{app: derivation strong measurement}, we derive the corresponding values in the strong measurement limit and compare them to the weak values discussed in the main text.
+In Appendix \ref{app: lindblad approximation} we derive of the approximation of a Lindblad Master equation of the combined weak measurement protocol (WMP) and noise by a Kraus noise channel followed by an ideal WMP.
+In Appendix \ref{app:main theormen proof}, we provide the proof of the main theorem in the paper, while Appendices \ref{app: additional theorem 1} and \ref{app: additional theorem 2}, present two additional theorems and their proofs, corresponding to cases where the advantage of the WMP is less pronounced.
+Finally, in Appendix \ref{app:maximally mixed}, we analyze the uniqueness of the maximally mixed state.